AdobeDocs/commerce-admin.en/help/catalog/products-list.md

 ---
 title: Products list
-description: Learn about the _[!UICONTROL Products]_ page in the Admin, where you can create new products and edit existing ones.
+description: Learn about the _[!UICONTROL Products]_ page in the Admin, where you can create products and edit existing ones.
 ---
 # Products list

-All products in the catalog are accessible from the _[!UICONTROL Products]_ page in the Admin, where you can create new products and edit existing ones.
+All products in the catalog are accessible from the _[!UICONTROL Products]_ page in the Admin, where you can create products and edit existing ones.
 For a multi-site installation, each website can offer a different selection of products for sale from the same catalog.

 The _[!UICONTROL Products]_ list includes all products in the catalog, indicates the websites where they are available, and if they are currently enabled for sale.
 In B2B for Adobe Commerce installations with [shared catalogs](../b2b/catalog-shared.md) enabled, the grid includes a column that indicates which products have alternate discount pricing in a shared catalog.